ngekoding/cssbattle/README.md

 Here is my solutions for some problems on cssbattle.dev.
 Maybe this is not the best solution, but it's work!

+Some problems may be skipped for some reason.

 ## Scoring

 I make this solutions for better understanding and readability.
 So, if you want to get a higher score, you need to change the class name with a minimal character.